 Compound amino acid supplements can be ingested orally or administered intramuscularly or subcutaneously.
 While oral supplements are commonly used, the benefit of choosing amino acid injections is that they will be quickly absorbed for the body to use, as opposed to oral supplements, which have to be digested and processed by the stomach.

-To administer an injection, you only need an Amino Blend or Solution, alcohol pads, a needle, a syringe, a cotton ball, bandages, and a biohazard disposal receptacle.
+To administer an injection, you only need the vial of Amino Blend, alcohol pads, a needle, a syringe, a cotton ball, bandages, and a biohazard disposal receptacle.
 You should always wipe the vial opening and the injection site with an alcohol pad or a cotton ball soaked in rubbing alcohol to clean and prepare.
-To start the injection, you should fasten the needle onto the end of the syringe and fill the syringe with air by pulling the plunger, until you reach your suggested dosage.
+To start the injection, fasten the needle onto the end of the syringe and fill the syringe with air by pulling the plunger until you reach your suggested dosage.
 Turn the Amino Blend vial upside down so that when you insert the needle into the surface of the container, it is facing upwards at the ceiling.
 After you insert the needle into the vial, release the air from the syringe into the vial and then slowly pull on the plunger to withdraw the correct amount of Amino Blend into the syringe.

 Frequently Asked Questions